Price:From £565.00 - £1,520.00

 Reliable DT Swiss and Axis wheels are combined with BlackBelt tyre protection technology for trouble free cycling all-year-round.

 Whether you are looking for your first road bike, a dependable winter trainer or a race ready flyer, there is a model in the Allez range that will be perfect for your needs.
 The relaxed race style geometry will appeal to riders who like to cycle as fast with a nod to comfort, while the all-weather dependability of the range opens it up to all-year-round training and rapid commuting as well as club rides.
 The slightly taller head tube offers a slightly more comfortable riding position which is great for long distance rides and sportives.
-The Allez Junior, with its 650c wheels, is the perfect choice for aspiring young racers looking for that race ready step up to a full-sized road bike.

 Offering the very best in alloy framed road bike performance the Allez Sprint model is an ideal choice for any rider who is looking for competitive aero performance without the prohibitive price tag of a carbon fibre frame.